← Writing

 And in the right conditions, it works.

-The problem is that those conditions are often assumed rather than verified.
+The problem is that those conditions are often assumed rather than verified, which is a reliable way to discover later that they did not, in fact, hold.

 Where It Starts to Break

 When fast thinking is applied to simple, well-defined problems, the compression is efficient.
-There is little to be gained from expanding reasoning that is already stable.
+There is little to be gained from expanding reasoning that is already stable, and doing so can feel unnecessarily procedural.

 When the problem is ambiguous, multi-causal, or strategically loaded, the same compression becomes fragile.
-The group commits to a direction before fully understanding the shape of the problem.
+The group commits to a direction before fully understanding the shape of the problem, which is an impressive demonstration of confidence.

-The failure does not happen in the moment.
-It happens later, when reality begins to expose what was never made visible.
+The failure does not occur in the moment.
+It occurs later, when reality begins to expose what was never made visible.

 The patterns are remarkably consistent.